All Episodes

 Now, as you listen to this, ask yourself a question.

-On October 7, 2023, we had literally the equivalent of 40,000 Americans based on Israel's population size versus ours murdered.
+On October 7th, 2023, we had literally the equivalent of 40,000 Americans based on Israel's population size versus ours murdered.

-We had how many Israelis that were kidnapped and Americans?
+We had how many Israelis that were kidnapped and Americans.

 How many people were raped?

-How many how many people were beheaded?
+How many people were beheaded?

-How many people have been tortured, and still some are being held prisoner, and then other bodies have not been returned of people that have died or been murdered.
+And then other bodies have not been returned of people that have died or been murdered.

 What part of murder, rape, torture, beheading, kidnapping, don't you understand?